Slideshow: Surprising Things You Didn't Know About Dogs and Cats

 When your dog locks eyes with you, it may genuinely be a look of love, and not simply a form of begging.
 Dogs can develop this atypical behavior with close human companions -- while between dogs or with a strange person, a direct stare is a threat.
 Of course not every glance from Fido is loving -- they may simply want your dinner.
 Or, if their body is tense and ears flattened, they may be telling you to back off.

 Fact: Cats May Love Too Much

 Behavior experts confirm that some cats really do experience separation anxiety when apart from a favorite person -- and that's one reason a sweet kitty may pee on your clothes when you're at work.
 Other signs: the cat paces, vocalizes, or blocks the owner's path to the door.
-Left alone, she may vomit or be too worried to eat.
+Left alone, they may vomit or be too worried to eat.
 For cats who love too much, behavior therapy can help -- along with anti-anxiety medications for severely affected cats.

 Fact: Dogs Can Learn 250 Words

 The smartest, best-trained breeds are similar to a 2-year-old child in their ability to understand human speech, according to researcher Stanley Coren, PhD.
 These dogs understand up to 250 words, while the average dog can understand 150 words.
-Top Dog: Border collie, poodle, German shepherd, golden retriever, Doberman pincher Beauty Before Brains: Borzoi, chow chow, bull dog, basenji, Afghan hound.
+Top Dog: Border collie, poodle, German shepherd, golden retriever, Doberman pincher.
+Beauty Before Brains: Borzoi, chow chow, bull dog, basenji, Afghan hound.